 Advertisers are waking up to the fact that Google, Facebook, Apple and Amazon are dominating the digital media space while investing less in supporting advertiser success.
 Performance marketers would be wise to look to new horizons for their advertising spend.
 Fortunately, there is an emerging and underinvested medium: connected television (CTV).

 Capitalizing on captive audiences

-While the pandemic rendered most people homebound, thereby driving up digital, perhaps no medium benefited more than CTV.
-Many consumers used their disposable income on a new TV purchase, which was nearly certain to include some software enabling easy access to CTV publishers.
+While the pandemic rendered most people homebound, thereby driving up digital.
+Perhaps, no medium benefited more than CTV.
+Many consumers used their disposable income on a new TV purchase.
+It was nearly certain to include some software enabling easy access to CTV publishers.
 According to The NPD Group, purchases of TVs 65 inches and larger were up 53% over the first half of 2020.

 And what did consumers do with those brand new TVs?
 Stream content.
 According to recent research by CTV player SpotX, the average time spent streaming content on CTV per day in 2020 was three hours – up almost 40% from the daily rate in 2018.
 Meanwhile, consumption of live TV viewership has decreased.